BOOKS on PHILATELY

 Dictionary of Disasters at Sea During the Age of Steam 1824-1962 by Hocking Brief but concise descriptions of ship wrecks prepared by Lloyd's Register of Shipping, some mention recovered or lost mail.

 Steam Packets to Brazil, 1851 - 1877 Steam Packets to Brazil, Paquetes a Vapor Para O Brazil, by Armando Mario O. Vieira Steam Packets from Europe to Brazil originating at or touching Lisbon.
 A much needed work, complete with sailing dates, in 1872 there were 11 different packet companies serving Brazil.
 A superb work but as it is printed in Portuguese most of us will have to be satisfied with the data in the tables of sailing dates, illustrated with fine covers.
-1991, 309 pages, cloth, edition of 500, numbered
+1991, 309 pages, cloth, edition of 500, sold out

 The Foreign Mail Cancellations of New York City, 1870-1878 by William R. Weiss Jr. A comprehensive study that list over 200 markings and 2,000 individual covers, many stamps and covers are illustrated full size with extremely fine quality halftone cuts.
 Well printed and on heavy enameled paper.
 We consider this work a basic study and a good value.
-1991, 509 pages, cloth, edition of 500, $75.00
+1991, 509 pages, cloth, edition of 500, $135.00

 New York Foreign Mail Cancellations 1870-1876 by van Vlissingen and Waud